How much sod can I fit in my vehicle?

 Most full sized pick-up trucks will haul 450 square feet of sod.
 Smaller pick-ups will usually haul up to 250 square feet of sod.
 Most cars will hold about 100 square feet.
 Keep in mind that these are just estimates and the weight your vehicle can haul really depends on the condition of the vehicle.
 NEVER OVERLOAD YOUR VEHICLE!
 This not only can cause extreme damage to your vehicle, but can also be very dangerous to you and other drivers on the road.
 Most of the time it is wiser and cheaper to have your sod delivered, unloaded and spotted in your yard by our experienced truck drivers.

 We will load the sod into your vehicle with a forklift.
-We try our very hardest not to do any damge
+We will try our very hardest not to do any damage.

 How long does sod last?

 Sod is highly perishable.
 It should be installed and watered within 24 hours of harvest.
 This is why sod should be bought directly from a sod farm that harvests sod fresh for the customer.
 Sod sitting on pallets in a parking lot of a retail store or at a nursery should be avoided.
 Nurseries which unroll sod on fabric or in a greenhouse are acceptable places to purchase sod.

 What kind of sod does the best in a shady area?

 Turf-type Fescue will do much better in a shady area than other types of grass.
 If the area where you have shade doesn't have any type of grasses or weeds growing there, then fescue probably won't grow well in that area either.
 You may have to try a shade tolerant ground cover instead of grass.
 For suggestions on which ground covers would tolerate your shady area, consult your local extension service.

 This Photo is RTF Water Saver Sod.

 What time of day should I water?